 The Four Directions Secondary School provides an alternate learning environment designed to serve secondary students of Aboriginal ancestry who are more likely to succeed in a smaller, more personal, and flexible setting.
 In addition, the program includes a significant focus on Aboriginal culture and a variety of out of school activities.
 Entry to the program is based on a referral from the student’s home school to Twin Rivers.

-The Bridges Program is an intervention program located at TREC designed to assist students ages 12-14 who are having difficulties in the transition from elementary to the secondary system.
+The Bridges Program is an intervention program located at TREC designed to assist younger students who are having difficulties in the transition from elementary to the secondary system.
 The program focuses on the individual needs of students while emphasizing core subjects (reading, writing and math), social responsibility skills and community interactions.
 The main goal is the successful reintegration into a local high school.

 Directed Suspension is a safe, secure environment for students who are suspended for violating the Alcohol and Drug Policy or for students from the TREC site who need an alternative learning situation.
 Students are in the Victoria Street classroom for half of the day and go on Community Service work for the remaining hours.
 Home schools provide the schoolwork that must be completed.
 Students also attend a counseling session with the Phoenix Centre.
 Suspensions for other violations of School District Policy can also be referred.